Frankie LaPenna: Why YouTube Shorts Don’t Pay & The Stunts That Cost Him Everything | DSH #1527

 Vegas actually isn't as expensive as you would think.

-But LA, yeah, you're not getting shit on that.
+But LA, yeah, you're not getting shit out of it.

 I mean,